 In Investment casting, a wax or suitable polymer pattern is coated by dipping into the refractory material slurry.
 Once the refractory material coating is hardened, then this dipping process is repeated several times to increase the coating thickness and strength.
 Once the final coating is hardened the wax is melted out and molten metal is poured into the cavity created by the wax pattern.
 Once the metal solidifies within the mould, metal casting is removed by breaking the refractory mould.

-As shown in figure 1, Investment casting process can be summarised in following steps – Master pattern making, Master die manufacture, Pattern making, Pattern assembly, refractory mould making, dewaxing, casting, and part removal.
-(Read Investment casting in 8 steps).
+As shown in figure 1, the process can be summarised in the following steps – Master pattern making, Master die manufacture, Pattern making, Pattern assembly, refractory mould making, dewaxing, casting, and part removal.

-Investment casting known as the lost wax casting is a precision casting process as it is capable of making high accuracy and intricately detailed castings compared to similar manufacturing processes such as sand casting.
+Investment casting known as lost wax casting is a precision metal casting process as it is capable of making high accuracy and intricately detailed castings compared to similar manufacturing processes such as sand casting.

 Figure 2 shows a gas turbine rotor casting at different stages.
 (Wax pattern, ceramic shell coating around the wax pattern, molten metal fill stage & final investment casting)

 History of Investment casting

-Although Investment casting has been used in various forms since it was first used by ancient Egyptians between 4000 and 3000 B.C, it was only after the World War II its industrial importance and popularity grew due to the growing demand for parts in aircraft engine and airframe sector.
+Although Investment casting has been used in various forms since it was first used by ancient Egyptians between 4000 and 3000 B.C, it was only after World War II its industrial importance and popularity grew due to the growing demand for parts in the aircraft engines and airframe sector.

-Investment casting has changed from the days where clay was packed around the bee’s wax pattern to use of ceramics shell and the introduction of special dewaxing ovens etc.
+Lost wax casting has changed from the days where clay was packed around the bee’s wax pattern to the use of ceramics shells and the introduction of special dewaxing ovens etc.

-The high manufacturing cost of master dies has traditionally limited investment casting to large production quantities, but the introduction of additive manufacturing or 3D printing of wax patterns in recent years has eliminated the manufacturing cost of dies and enable the use for shorter runs.
+The high manufacturing cost of master dies has traditionally limited investment casting to large production quantities, but the introduction of additive manufacturing or 3D printing of wax patterns in recent years has eliminated the manufacturing cost of dies and enabled the use for shorter runs.